Banks in Britain and U.S. ban Bitcoin buying with credit cards

 British Prime Minister Theresa May has said Britain should take a serious look at digital currencies such as Bitcoin because of the way they can be used by criminals.

-Additional reporting by Anjuli Davies; Editing by Peter Cooney and Alexander Smith
+Additional reporting by Anjuli Davies in London and Jesus Aguado in Madrid; Editing by Peter Cooney and Alexander Smith